JomDupaya/Robotics_Sumobot/Assets/Readme.md

 ## License

 The images are provided under the same license as the project.
-This project is intended for portfolio use only and is not licensed for redistribution or modification.
-All rights reserved.

 If you have any questions or need further assistance, feel free to reach out.